The Hand of Oberon: Plot summary

 Dworkin takes Corwin to the Primal Pattern, past the purple griffin, Wixer.
 Dworkin then realizes that it is Corwin, and explains that there is a way to mend the Pattern using the Jewel of Judgement, though that would be more difficult, and probably fatal to the person who attempted it.
 Dworkin then loses control of his madness, transforming into a monstrous beast and pursuing Corwin back into his chambers.
 Corwin escapes via a Trump which he finds there.

 He finds himself in the Courts of Chaos, a great castle which looks out over the Abyss, a swirling black/white hole, under a half-colored-stripy, half-black-swirly sky.
 Corwin remembers being brought here as a child by Oberon, to see that this is in fact the true source of all creation, not Amber.
 A strange, pale rider attacks Corwin, but is defeated.
 A familiar-seeming man approaches with a crossbow, but spares Corwin after recognizing him by his blade.

 Corwin contacts Gérard via Trump, and learns that because of the time differential between Amber and Chaos he has been missing for eight days.

 Corwin takes the pierced trump of Martin to Brand, who admits stabbing Martin through the trump in order to damage the pattern, as part of his cabal's scheme to capture Oberon.
 He tries to persuade Corwin to use the Trump to kill Bleys and Fiona, as he was stabbed.
 He asks for the Jewel to help him to restrain them, but Corwin is unconvinced.

 Ganelon, who is with Benedict, contacts Corwin via Trump.
 Benedict is now wearing the metallic arm from Tir-na Nog'th.
 Corwin gives Benedict the trump of the Courts.

 Gérard arrives via Trump.
 Brand has gone missing, and his room is covered in blood.
 Gérard becomes convinced that Corwin has finished Brand off, and starts to fight Corwin.
 Ganelon stops Gérard's punch and knocks him unconscious with several blows, giving Corwin time to escape.

 Corwin flees into the forest of Arden, hoping to retrieve the Jewel from Earth.
-A manticora follows him, but Julian arrives and kills it.
+A manticora pursues him, but Julian arrives and kills it.
 Julian explains that the Eric-Julian-Caine triumvirate arose only to oppose Brand's cabal, taking the throne to prevent Bleys from claiming it.
 When Corwin arrived with Bleys, they assumed he had joined the cabal, but when (after his capture) they realized he only wanted the throne, Julian suggested blinding him as an alternative to killing him.
 Julian tells Corwin how Brand has acquired strange powers, including becoming a "living Trump", capable of teleporting himself or other objects through shadow.

 Corwin proceeds to Earth, musing on his new-found respect for Julian.
 He arrives to find that the compost heap where he hid the Jewel of Judgment is gone.
-With the help of Bill Roth, he tracks down the heap, but the Jewel has been claimed by a red-headed artist.
+With the help of Bill Roth, he tracks down the heap, but the Jewel has already been taken from it by a man matching Brand's description.